Chijioke-Nwabasili/Chijioke-Nwabasili/README.md

 ## 🔧 Technologies & Tools:

 - Languages: HTML, CSS, JavaScript
-- Tools: Git, GitHub, VS Code
+- Tools: Git and GitHub

 ## 📫 Get in Touch with Me: